-FINDING: Comments from the City Engineer indicated that per the requirements of the La Pine Transportation System Plan the following sidewalk improvements would be required:
+FINDING: Comments from the City Engineer indicated that per the requirements of the La Pine Transportation System Plan the several sidewalk improvements would be required on Walling Lane including a 6 foot concrete sidewalk and street trees.
+These conditions have previously been added to this land use decision.
+As conditioned, this criterion is met.